deji4things2000/mlpro/hybrid-ghidra-gui/README.md

 ## Notes
 - The app uses `ghidra-bridge` in client mode only.
-- PyGhidra is used to assist in starting Ghidra; server lifecycle is owned by Ghidra.
+- Server lifecycle is owned by Ghidra; this app attaches as a client only.
 - LLM features are placeholders; wire them to real services under `core/` when ready.
 - Tested with PyQt5 5.15+.